About Us – Charitable Support

 Working closely with colleagues in other Faculties of the University of Southampton, including bioinformatics, human genetics and optoelectronics to name a few, their expertise helps to develop new and exciting ways of diagnosing and understanding disease with the potential to develop new ways to treat patients.
 Scientists are also involved with support groups, acting as ambassadors to some as well as speaking at events.
 This can help people who have a specific disease to understand more about their condition and also gives them a chance to talk directly with someone who may be able to give comfort with news of potential breakthroughs in research.

-Papers relating to studies are published and can be viewed through links to PI’s University staff pages through our Gift of Sight website www.giftofsight.org.uk/about-us “All our research has the overarching aim of improving the lives of people affected by eye disorders”
+Papers relating to studies are published and can be viewed through links to PI’s University staff pages through the Gift of Sight website www.giftofsight.org.uk/about-us “All our research has the overarching aim of improving the lives of people affected by eye disorders”

 Other Charitable Support: